 Example of extended metadata see in the image below:

 XMP files contain IPTC metadata information.
-These files it is saved separately along with the photo file, and can be imported into advanced graphics editing programs as well Lightroom, Adobe Photoshop, application Pictures from macOS or similar.
+These files it is saved separately along with the photo file, and can be imported into advanced graphics editing programs as well Lightroom, Adobe Photoshop, application Photographs from macOS or similar.
 In this file you will also find information about the changes made to the photograph and the application on which they were made.

 If you have added such information in the photos in the Photos application, it is good to check "Export IPTC as XMP"Upon their export.